Special Forces Regiment (Philippines): History

-The regiment was established in the 1960s by then Captain Fidel V. Ramos PA (INF), primarily trained in both unconventional warfare and psychological warfare.
-The regiment has close ties and trains with the United States Army Special Forces (Green Berets) The unit encountered manpower issues when SF commandos were sent to Vietnam under the 1 Philippines Civic Action Group, Vietnam (PHILCAG), which forced commanders to train new recruits to refill the ranks.
+The regiment was established in on June 25, 1962, primarily trained in both unconventional warfare and psychological warfare, which started as the 1st Special Forces Company before it evolved into a group and then to a regiment.
+The regiment has close ties and trains with the United States Army Special Forces (Green Berets) When the unit was created, around 12 officers and 105 enlisted soldiers formed the unit.

+The unit encountered manpower issues when SF commandos were sent to Vietnam under the 1 Philippine Civic Action Group - Vietnam (PHILCAG-V), which forced commanders to train new recruits to refill the ranks.

+SFR commandos were known to have been actively sent to Mindanao after it was established.

-The SFR was responsible for creating the Civilian Home Defense Forces (CHDF), later re-named as the Civilian Armed Forces Geographical Unit (CAFGU).
+The SFR was responsible for creating the Civilian Home Defense Forces (CHDF), later renamed as the Civilian Armed Forces Geographical Unit (CAFGU).

 The unit changed its name from Special Forces to Home Defense Forces in June 1968 to avoid being disbanded when it was revealed that special forces commandos trained Muslim Filipino soldiers for operations in Sabah.
 At the time, the Home Defense Forces Group consisted of A Teams (Operational Detachment) and B Teams.

 In 1970, the HDFG was placed under Task Force Pasig of the Presidential Security Command.

+In 2004, it's reported that 1,200 operators are in the SFR.